autowarefoundation/autoware.universe/autodrive_autoware/vehicles/hunter/readme.md

 ## 2D Navigation Demo (Digital Twin Simulation - AutoDRIVE Simulator)

-1. Launch AutoDRIVE Simulator for OpenCAV and establish Autoware API bridge connection in single or distributed computing setting as applicable.
+1. Launch AutoDRIVE Simulator for Hunter SE and establish Autoware API bridge connection in single or distributed computing setting as applicable.
 2. Map the environment (if not already accomplished) by driving (teleoperating) the vehicle around the environment.
     ```bash
     user@host-pc:~$ sudo apt install ros-galactic-slam-toolbox